Live in Portugal in August 2020

 August 5th: back to Peniche after 2 years

 Weather forecast was positive on a sunny day at the Atlantic coast so it seemed to be the perfect day to catch some sea breeze.
 Peniche was a great souvenir from the first Portuguese road trip back in 2018 that needed to be updated.
-As you can see below, the sun was not so obvious at first but … I’ll keep the details for an upcoming article.
+As you can see below, the sun was not so obvious at first.
+Head to this article to see more photos.

 August 9th: daily rural walk when you live in Portugal